rackerlabs/support-how-to/content/cloud-servers/troubleshoot-sql-server-backup-failures.md

 ---
 permalink: troubleshoot-sql-server-backup-failures/
-audit_date: '2020-03-24'
+audit_date: '2020-03-26'
-title: Troubleshoot SQL Server backup failures by using Windows Event Viewer
+title: Advanced security steps for Linux
 type: article
-created_date: '2020-03-24'
+created_date: '2019-01-25'
-created_by: Karoline Mills
+created_by: Rackspace Community
-last_modified_date: '2020-04-10'
+last_modified_date: '2020-03-26'
-last_modified_by: Cat Lookabaugh
+last_modified_by: Chris Silva
 product: Cloud Servers
 product_url: cloud-servers
 ---

+a permalink: troubleshoot-sql-server-backup-failures/
+a audit_date: '2020-03-24'
+a title: Troubleshoot SQL Server backup failures by using Windows Event Viewer a type: article a created_date: '2020-03-24' a created_by: Karoline Mills a last_modified_date: '2020-04-10' a last_modified_by: Cat Lookabaugh a product: Cloud Servers a product_url: cloud-servers

 This article covers a few basic steps to troubleshoot database and log backup failures for Microsoft&reg; SQL Server&reg;.
 It covers common causes for backup failures at a high level.
 Because of the complexity of SQL Server backup actions, this guide serves as a starting point for troubleshooting and helps to identify the cause for backup failures by using Microsoft Windows&reg; Event Viewer.